 Potatoes have gotten a bad rap in the diet world, but lately, the tides are a-turning for this highly nutritious tuber.
 In fact, JJ Virgin calls potatoes “Nature’s Diet Pill,” pointing to the fact that one potato has more potassium than a banana, and that the resistant type of starch they contain is a champion of good gut health.

-For health experts like Virgin and Dr. Oz, the problem with potatoes isn’t the potatoes themselves, but all the junk we add to them, and the processes we put them through.
+For health experts like Virgin, the problem with potatoes isn’t the potatoes themselves, but all the junk we add to them, and the processes we put them through.

 If you’ve checked out my Guide to Healthy Cooking Fats & Oils, you probably know that deep-frying—especially in restaurants where highly-inflammatory industrial oils are the norm—takes all the good out of these healthy tubers and turns them into something harmful.
-So, fries and chips are best to avoid.
+So, fries and chips are indeed, wise to avoid or at least, limit your consumption of.
 (I know, I know.
 I love them too.)

 Are White Potatoes Good for Thyroid?

-For Thyroid Thrivers, in general, the more nutrient density the better.
-In their purest, most unadulterated form, potatoes are actually quite nutritious.
+For Thyroid Thrivers, in general, the more nutrient-dense, the better.
+White potatoes, in their purest, most unadulterated form, are actually quite nutritious.
 In particular, potatoes feature several key thyroid-supporting nutrients like Vitamin C, B6, Potassium, Magnesium, Iron, and Iodine.

 Nutrition in One Baked Potato:

 - Calories: 161